HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 plt.show()
 ```

 This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.904) is when we include seven of our original input variables.
 The variable that has been dropped is *total_sales*, but from the chart we can see that the difference is negligible.
-Nevertheless, we will continue on with the selected seven.
+Nevertheless, we will continue with the selected seven.

 ![alt text](/img/posts/log-reg-feature-selection-plot.png "Logistic Regression Feature Selection Plot")